-Have you heard these Cary Grant Movies List?
-We bet you'll find some new movies.
-We gathered 15 of our favorites.
+Ever seen these Cary Grant Movies List?
+We know you'll find some new movies.
+We found 15 of the best ones.

 From Alfred Hitchcock, starring Cary Grant, Eva Marie Saint, James Mason, Jessie Royce Landis